-Two of the things that make Floor & Decor worth the trip in my opinion are their huge selection of top quality tile, wood and stone products at great prices, as well as their excellent customer service.
+Two of the things that make Floor & Decor worth the trip in my opinion are their huge selection of top-quality tile, wood and stone products at great prices, as well as their excellent customer service.
 The employees were all super friendly and helpful and made our shopping experience so pleasant.

 I also love that almost everything is stocked so you can get it right away– no need to make another trip back to get large orders!
 But if it works better for you, they also offer free storage of your order at the store for up to 2 weeks.

 Plus, they also have samples of their product that you can purchase and if you return them within 30 days you’ll get your money back.
-This is perfect for indecisive people like me who prefer seeing the product in their home before committing to it.
+This is perfect for indecisive people like me who prefer seeing the product in their homes before committing to it.

-I definitely was very grateful for this option when it came to time to decide which kitchen flooring to go with!
+I definitely was very grateful for this option when it came time to decide which kitchen flooring to go with!

 We were on a time crunch, otherwise, I totally would have taken advantage of Floor & Decor’s free design services.
 Each of their stores is staffed with designers who will work one-on-one with you to help you figure out how to get the look you want!